How the City gets money

 • Canada Community-Building Fund (Federal Gas Tax)

-• Payments in Lieu of Taxes
+• Payments in lieu of taxes and supplementary taxes

-• Investment Income and Dividends
+• Investment income and dividends

 • Municipal Accommodation Tax